igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

  _w - wall
  _x - death collision (for _xx.CL)
 - Note: if your collision model appears completely black after importing, just open the file again and it should display correctly.
+- If you're looking at _xx (death) or _wt (water) models, normals are reversed, so you should disable culling as the models will show up upside down.
+- To import _xx or _wt, append the appropriate flag to the mesh names, check "flip normals" and set the quadtree depth to 1 before importing.

 	= Layout Editor (F5) =
 The object layout editor allows you to add, remove and modify objects.
 Note: currently, adding new objects (or changing their types) to Shadow layouts is unsupported.
 You can try doing so, but the file certainly will not work ingame.
 Deleting, copying and editing existing ones is fine though.
 - You can open s*_*.bin files (from Heroes) or stg*_*.dat (from Shadow) or create new ones.
 - Objects will be displayed as small cubes.
 You can click on the objects to select them.
-- To render using their actual models, you must add the ONE which contains the DFF to the object ONEs (explained above).
+- To render using their actual models, you must add the ONE archive which contains the DFF to the object ONEs (explained above).
-- If SONIC HEROES(TM) is running, you can get values from ingame or teleport yourself to an object's location (even for Shadow layouts!)
+- If SONIC HEROES(TM) is running, you can get values from ingame or teleport yourself to an object's location (even if you're editing a Shadow layout!)
 - You can export and import the objects with their information to an INI file and import objects from another file without overwriting the currently open one, and OBJ files (in this case, a ring will be placed in each vertex, this is useful for importing lines of rings).
 - You can take a look at the Object Editing pages in Sonic Retro to understand a bit more about this.